-The student must successfully complete at least 67% of cumulative attempted credit hours.
-This is calculated by the following formula: Completion rate percentage = credits earned credits attempted
+The student must successfully complete the minimum completion rate percentage in accordance with the appropriate guidelines listed below.
+This is calculated by the following formula:

+Completion rate percentage = credits earned

+credits attempted

-Courses where a student withdrew, failed, or was awarded no credit count as attempted but not completed.
-Credits transferred in will count as attempted and completed.
+Courses where a student withdrew, failed, was awarded and "I" grade, or was awarded no credit count as attempted but not completed.
+Transfer credits are computed in the completion rate percentage as attempted and earned.

-If a student transfer to a different program within the College, all credits attempted and earned that count towards the new program also count in the completion rate percentage, cumulative grade point average, and maximum time frame.
+If a student transfers to a different program within the College, all credits attempted and earned that count towards the new program also count in the completion rate percentage, cumulative grade point average, and maximum time frame.